Vizsgaremek-CarCatalog/FrontendUj/README.md

 - **Node.js** (v16.x or higher) - [Download](https://nodejs.org/)
 - **npm** (v8.x or higher, comes with Node.js) or **Yarn** (optional)
-- A running backend server at `http://localhost:3000` (refer to the backend repository for setup)
+- A running backend server at `http://localhost:3000`
 - **Git** (optional, for cloning the repository)

 ## Installation